ghivert/bright/README.md

 /// Here, we define a new update function, that calls our previously defined
 /// update function.
 It keeps the two Bright synchronized by running the full
+/// updated cycle on each of them.
+/// Every effects are gathered during computations, and you can even issue
-/// updated cycle on each of them. fn update_both_counters(model: Model, msg: Msg) {
+/// messages at the end of the update cycle, before returning your model. fn update_both_counters(model: Model, msg: Msg) {
   use counter_1 <- bright.step(update(model.counter_1, msg.counter))
   use counter_2 <- bright.step(update(model.counter_2, msg.counter))